 Combine the following ingredients into a large bowl and mix well: 8 sliced cherry plums, ¼ cup sugar, 3 tablespoons flour, 1 teaspoon vanilla extract, and 1 tablespoon fresh lemon juice.

-In a separate bowl, combine and mix the following ingredients: ½ cup old-fashioned oats, ½ cup brown sugar, ¼ flour, ¼ cup cold butter, ¼ cup almond extract, ¼ teaspoon ground cinnamon, and a pinch of salt.
+In a separate bowl, combine and mix the following ingredients: ½ cup old-fashioned oats, ½ cup brown sugar, ¼ flour, ¼ cup cold butter, ¼ teaspoon almond extract, ¼ teaspoon ground cinnamon, and a pinch of salt.

 Pour the first mixture into the baking dish, and then sprinkle the second mixture evenly on top.
 Bake for 30-35 until the crisp is a deep golden brown color, and then increase the oven temperature to 400°.
 Bake for 5 more minutes for an extra crunch, remove, and dive on in!